Science of value: Fundamentals

+Hartman quantifies this notion by the principle that each property of the thing is worth as much as each other property, depending on the level of abstraction.
+Hence, if a thing has n properties, each of them—if on the same level of abstraction—is proportionally worth n−1.

 Infinite sets of properties

 Hartman goes on to consider infinite sets of properties.
 Hartman claims that according to a theorem of transfinite mathematics, any collection of material objects is at most denumerably infinite.
 This is not, in fact, a theorem of mathematics.
 But, according to Hartman, people are capable of a denumerably infinite set of predicates, intended in as many ways, which he gives as $\aleph_1$.
 As this yields a notional cardinality of the continuum, Hartman advises that when setting out to describe a person, a continuum of properties would be most fitting and appropriate to bear in mind.
 This is the cardinality of intrinsic value in Hartman's system.

 Although they play no role in ordinary mathematics, Hartman deploys the notion of aleph number reciprocals, as a sort of infinitesimal proportion.
 This, he contends goes to zero in the limit as the uncountable cardinals become larger.
 In Hartman's calculus, for example, the assurance in a Dear John letter, that "we will always be friends" has axiological value $\frac{_1}{\aleph_2}$, whereas taking a metaphor literally would be slightly preferable, the reification having a value of $\frac{_1}{\aleph_1}$.